nakardo/ATableView/README.md

         // return height size on dip. defaults to 44 if not implemented. return 54;
     }
+    ```

 ### Table data source additional methods (ATableViewDataSourceExt)

-On the case you need to use different cell styles on the same table, you should extend class this instead of ATableViewDataSource.
+On the case you need to use different cell styles on the same table, you should extend class this instead of `ATableViewDataSource`.
 This is necessary since ListView uses different pools for reusing cells, a pool for each cell type.

 You'll have additionally to implement the following methods:

+    ```java
     public int numberOfRowStyles(); (Required)
     public int styleForRowAtIndexPath(NSIndexPath indexPath); (Required)
+    ````

 #### Example

+    ```java
     @Override
     public int numberOfRowStyles() {
         // number of different rows on the table.